 U.S. interest rates stayed range-bound across the yield curve as the Fed continued to signal an accommodative monetary policy stance.
 Many non-U.S. developed rates moved further into negative-yielding territory as global central banks showed no signs of tightening for the foreseeable future.

 Investment grade (IG) and high yield (HY) spreads tightened and the corporate bond sector continued to recover from the March 2020 lows.
 Lower-rated bonds outperformed their higher-rated counterparts as default concerns abated.
 The U.S. dollar weakened while the Euro appreciated during the quarter.
 Market participants hypothesize that the Euro’s move higher is related to the ECBs increased willingness to mutually lend, which would result in further stability for the Eurozone.

 Commodities and energy-related assets continued to rebound, albeit with elevated volatility.
 The demand outlook for energy remained subdued as the market assessed the timeframe of a broad-based economic recovery.

-To view the second quarter reports, click on the links below:
+To view the third quarter reports, click on the links below: